Keyword clustering is one of the most powerful SEO content tactics you can deploy on your website.

 Used correctly you can dominate your niche without relying heavily on backlinks.
 We proved this in our affiliate marketing case study (from 0 to $10k / month), and we've done it again in this case study.

-Below I've set out the exact keyword clustering process we followed to help a tech startup, called PerkUp, go from near 0 traffic to 30,000 monthly searches in under 6 months.
+Below I've set out the exact keyword clustering process we followed to help a tech startup, called PerkUp, go from near 0 traffic to 50,000 monthly visits in just over 6 months.

 Let's get started.